 You will get a notice at least two days before we stop paying for your care.
 This is called the "Notice of Medicare Non-Coverage."

-- The written notice tells you the date when we will stop covering your care. - The written notice also tells you how to appeal this decision.
+The written notice tells you the date we will stop covering your care and how to appeal this decision.